 We create performances, workshops, and/or programs that dovetail directly with things they’re already teaching in the classroom.

-This is it.
 This is what’s enabled me to keep my calendar filled to capacity with really satisfying school bookings each year.

 Offer the schools something so valuable to their teaching that they will go out of their way to make it happen.